paulwarren/nzde/dict/B/README.md

 >  He praised the "Beagle boys" - a group of young men who'd helped organise Labour's 1993 election campaign. <i>(Aug 25, 1999,Evening Post,2</i>)

 >  The campaign team earned the name "Beagle Boys" for their black eyes, caused by working 18 to 20 hours a day trying to get Labour into government. <i>(Apr 12, 2005,Dominion Post,A2</i>)

+## beagle boys

+ <i>n.</i> police dog squad

+>  We don't want confrontation - the moment it gets that way we have to use the beagle boys and the Maori wardens and that's where it gets ugly. <i>(Feb 8, 2004,Sunday Star Times,A13</i>)